katiepetersonn/tictactoe/README.md

 //Determined the winning combinations and used if/ else statements to log these out.
 //After the necessary moves have been played, check those combinations, and alert the winner if one player ends up winning with three in a row/column or diagonal.
 //Display a message to indicate which turn is about to be played.
+//Added the scoreCounter, which resulted in wrapping the click event and the winning combinations in a function so I could call them from the reset counter.

 CSS: